pouriya/estuff/README.md

 `docker`: Builds docker image for project's release.
 At the time I did not test it.

-# Debug
+# make options
-If something goes wrong in code, config, etc. `make <target>` does not shows actuall error by default:
+If something goes wrong in code, config, etc. `make <target>` does not show actuall error by default:
 ```sh
 ~/foo $ echo unknown config >> rebar.config